IBM-Security/verify-keycloak-integration/hld.md

 * Performance of the various Cloud Identity APIs leveraged by a given custom authenticator
 * Optimization of Cloud Identity API requests made by custom authenticators (caching access tokens instead of requesting fresh ones per flow, etc.)
 * Optimization of interaction with Keycloak user directory when user lookups are required, especially based on custom attributes (potential need for custom DB indices based on user lookup approaches)
+* IBM Verify-related APIs (registration, QR login, etc.) all currently require polling from the client to be updated on a state transition (i.e. registration complete, authentication complete, etc.).
+This could impact performance in a large scale environment.
+We need to assess whether these APIs can work in a more performant way (long polling, push instead of pull API, etc.), and if this will impact Keycloak user experience in any way.

 ### 7.8.
 Other